- We produce and distribute high-quality early learning resources focused on building the critically important cognitive skills of young children

 - These are provided for FREE to ECD Centres, playgroups, toy libraries and home visiting programmes across South Africa through ECD Resource and Training Organisations serving resource-poor communities.

-- Resources are produced using Excess Business Inventory (i.e waste) making the production pipeline sustainable
+- Resources are produced using Barrows Excess Business Inventory (i.e waste) and distributed to depots around the country pro bono by City Logistics – making the resource pipeline sustainable

 - There are over 20 partners working together to make this possible

 Repurpose for Purpose focuses on addressing a skills gap that has existed in the Early Childhood Development (ECD) space for years.
 We are talking about cognitive development skills – the skills that have been consistently identified as weak in the national Early Learning Outcomes Measurement survey in South Africa.